 We could list seven great reasons to start a Germinator franchise (a must-read)

 For you to start a Germinator franchise, all it will take is an investment of around $20,000 for the franchise fee and then up to another $7,500 - $15,000 for the equipment, supplies, and other operational and marketing expenses to get your franchise started.

 You won't have to worry about the EPA knocking down on your door because you'll have corporate and marketing to guide you with proper messaging.
 After all, they're well-versed on the subject.

 Germinator has been established in the surface disinfectant game since 2015 and has gone through the testing stages of choosing different solutions and techniques—we've done the work for you!
-The founders have elected scientists and top medical professionals into their Scientific Board, including a former United States Assistant Surgeon General that was active for five presidential administrations.
+The founders have elected scientists and top medical professionals into their Scientific Board, including the former United States Assistant Surgeon General, active for five presidential administrations.

 Germinator's Patent-Pending Process

-Germinator uses a patent-pending methodology and it's the most unique and cost-effective means of providing enhanced antimicrobial protection for businesses and residences.
+Germinator uses a patent-pending methodology, and it's the most unique and cost-effective means of providing enhanced antimicrobial protection for businesses and residences.
 We first test surfaces for ATP using a luminometer to detect light that can come from cellular activity.
 This measurement immediately determines the level of cleanliness on a surface.

-Derived from naturally occurring minerals, Genesis not only eliminates odors at their source, but kills a wide range of bacteria and viruses on hard surfaces.
-It meets the Association of Official Agricultural Chemists (AOAC) germicidal spray standards for Hospital Grade Disinfection and is on the EPA N List of products determined to meet the criteria for use against SARS-CoV-2, the virus that causes COVID-19.
+Derived from naturally occurring minerals, Genesis not only eliminates odors at their source but kills a wide range of bacteria and viruses on hard surfaces.
+It meets the Association of Official Agricultural Chemists (AOAC) germicidal spray standards for Hospital Grade Disinfection.
+It is on the EPA N List of products determined to meet the criteria for use against SARS-CoV-2, the virus that causes COVID-19.

 Following Genesis, we apply our Shield, a water-based quaternary ammonium compound that imparts a durable bacteriostatic finish.
 It is EPA-registered to be effective against mold, mildew, algae, and odor-causing bacteria.
 This application creates an invisible barrier that combats deterioration and discoloration and promotes freshness for up to three months.

-The Genesis and Shield products are applied by using an electrostatic sprayer, which is the most efficient and effective means of delivering the products to the intended application sites.
+The Genesis and Shield products are applied using an electrostatic sprayer, the most efficient and effective means of delivering the products to the intended application sites.
 After we apply our surface treatment and protective services, we retest ATP levels to ensure the surfaces have achieved the intended results of being as hygienic as possible.

-The board is made up of key leaders such as Dr. Roscoe M. Moore, Jr. He was the Assistant to the United States Surgeon General for five administrations that we mentioned earlier; Dr. Harold Smith, who has extensive expertise in cell biology, molecular biology and biochemistry, along with decades of experience leading sponsored research on infectious diseases for the National Institutes of Health (NIH); Dr. David Miller, the Protocol Chair of University of Rochester Center for AIDS Research Community Advisory Board; and Chad S. Johnson, Esq., a Harvard-trained corporate, legislative, and regulatory attorney with significant experience in advising health and biotechnology companies.
+The board is made up of key leaders such as Dr. Roscoe M. Moore, Jr. who was the Assistant to the United States Surgeon General for five administrations that we mentioned earlier; Dr. Harold Smith, who has extensive expertise in cell biology, molecular biology and biochemistry, along with decades of experience leading sponsored research on infectious diseases for the National Institutes of Health (NIH); Dr. David Miller, the Protocol Chair of University of Rochester Center for AIDS Research Community Advisory Board; and Chad S. Johnson, Esq., a Harvard-trained corporate, legislative, and regulatory attorney with significant experience in advising health and biotechnology companies.

-Germinator has put in the leg work into finding the right products, methods, and scientists to back their claims within EPA regulations, so why make it hard on yourself when you can choose an easier path to success?
+Germinator has put the leg work into finding the right products, methods, and scientists to back their claims within EPA regulations, so why make it hard on yourself when you can choose an easier path to success?

 Join the Germinator Family